 DB_USER='me' DB_PASS='MyPassword' DB_NAME='bhima' ./sh/build-database.sh

 Running the application is super easy!
-Just type yarn dev
+Just type npm run dev

 in the application root directory.